Bradders81/vino/README.md

  - Allow users to create and delete their account.
  - Functionally for the user to be able to update and also delete their personal information.
  - A place for users to be able to see and search for all wines available from the site.
- - A landing page with with a call to action button to enourage users to look through the wines
+ - A landing page with with a call to action button to encourage users to look through the wines
  - The front-end will be written in HTML and CSS JavaScript and will use Bootstrap's grid system and for some of the templates (such as for forms and the navbar).

-The back-end will be written in Python, just the Django framwork and Jinja templates. dd
+The back-end will be written in Python, just the Django framework and Jinja templates. dd
  #### Scheme